GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 A ring of modest quality.
 Not too gaudy, but not so plain.
 *The wearer knows when a spell is being cast by someone within their perceptions, and will know the name of that spell*.

+**Zerun's Girdle**, $48,000
+Unique
+2 pounds
+A girdle fit for a king.
+Though it seems modest at first glance, the craftsmanship is quite fine.
+*The wearer doubles their [Body] bonus for all checks.
+Additionally, for all intents and pupropses, the wearer's [Body] bonus is added to the [Body] score.
+This does not further increase the [Body] bonus.